tldr-pages/tldr/pages/linux/autopkgtest.md

 > Run tests on Debian packages.
 > More information: <https://wiki.debian.org/ContinuousIntegration/autopkgtest>.

-- Build the package in the current directory and run all tests using the `null` virtualization server:
+- Build the package in the current directory and run all tests directly on the system:

-`autopkgtest -- null`
+`autopkgtest -- {{null}}`

 - Run a specific test for the package in the current directory: